-Books, photocopies, DVDs, and other miscellaneous items can be placed on course reserve in the Library for the fall 2022 semester beginning May 1st, 2022.
+Books, photocopies, DVDs, and other miscellaneous items can be placed on course reserve in the Library.
 Items can be selected from Alvernia's Library collection or your personal collection.
-Reserve items can be dropped off at the Library's Circulation Desk along with a completed course reserves form Monday - Thursday beginning May 1st, 2022.
+Reserve items can be dropped off at the Library's Circulation Desk along with a completed course reserves form Monday - Thursday.
 The form is available at the main desk of the library or can be submitted online.
 Visit the Library Services page for additional information.
-If you have any questions please contact Kathleen Gardocki at email@example.com.
+If you have any questions please contact Kathleen Gardocki at firstname.lastname@example.org.

 Faculty teaching at Reading College Towne, Schuylkill, and Philadelphia Centers: If you have a book you would like on reserve at your campus, but you do not have an arrangement worked out with the campus directors, the library can help you plan for on-site course reserves.
 Please email email@example.com for assistance with course reserves outside of the Franco library.